This site is intended for health professionals only

 Optician looking into patients eyes

-Nurses working in general practice will encounter eye problems fairly frequently, and here Dr Anup Shah offers guidance in a module on the key presentations, their assessment and treatment.
+Nurses working in general practice will encounter eye problems fairly frequently, and here Dr Anup Shah offers guidance in a module on the key presentations, their assessment and treatment

-Key learning points from the module
+Key points

-• Most eye complaints presenting in primary care are mild but if the history points to a potentially serious cause, urgent referral is warranted, particularly if the problem is unilateral or related to contact lens use.
+• Most eye complaints presenting in primary care are mild but if the history points to a potentially serious cause, urgent referral is warranted, particularly if the problem is unilateral or related to contact lens use

 • Serious causes include corneal ulcers and acute anterior uveitis, both of which may be characterised by deep pain and significant photophobia.
-Less serious causes include conjunctivitis and eyelid conditions.
+Less serious causes include conjunctivitis and eyelid conditions

 • Conjunctivitis may be infective or allergic.
-Consider chlamydial conjunctivitis in those aged 15 to 30, and be alert for excessive pus in bacterial conjunctivitis, which may indicate gonorrhoea needing urgent referral.
+Consider chlamydial conjunctivitis in those aged 15 to 30, and be alert for excessive pus in bacterial conjunctivitis, which may indicate gonorrhoea needing urgent referral

 • Ectropion and entropion are often linked to age-related eyelid laxity and may need ophthalmology referral.
-Entropion can be more serious, as the eyelashes turn inward and may cause corneal damage leading to infection.
+Entropion can be more serious, as the eyelashes turn inward and may cause corneal damage leading to infection

 Author

-Dr Anup Shah is a GP with a special interest in ophthalmology at Moorfields Eye Hospital in London, and a lecturer in primary care ophthalmology
+Dr Anup Shah is a GP with a special interest in ophthalmology at Moorfields Eye Hospital in London, and a lecturer in primary care ophthalmology.

 The full CPD module can be found on the Nursing in Practice 365 website.